Module 2: Visibility and perception of female professors at scientific conferences

 This module analyzes the visibility and perception of professors in sports economics, sport management, and sport sociology at academic conferences.
-Quantitative data are collected using an online survey of all conference attendees including Bachelor, Master, and PhD students, Post-doc researchers, and professors in these disciplines.
+Quantitative data were collected using an online survey of all conference attendees including Bachelor, Master, and Ph.D. students, postdoctoral researchers, and professors in these disciplines.

-The survey assesses how students, young academics, and professors behave at academic conferences, how they perceive male and female academics, and what attributes they ascribe to them.
-It also asks whether professors are considered role models and how such role models affect individuals’ decisions and academic careers.
+The survey assessed how students, young academics, and professors behave at academic conferences, how they perceive male and female academics, and what attributes they ascribe to them.
+It also asked whether professors are considered role models and how such role models affect individuals’ decisions and academic careers.

-In addition, the visibility of female professors is captured through their own presentations, session attendance, and contributions to discussions in the sessions.
+In addition, the visibility of female professors was captured through their own presentations, session attendance, and contributions to discussions in the sessions.

 Why is the conference participation and visibility important to academics?